-- Talk to your health care provider, or visit a clinic, to discuss emergency contraception options.
+- Talk to your health care provider, or visit a center, to discuss emergency contraception options.
 If you are concerned about pregnancy, emergency contraception works by keeping the sperm from meeting the egg.
 Most emergency contraception options are most effective when used three to five days after unprotected sex, so consider talking to a health care provider about your options right away.

 What are the side effects of birth control?

 Each type of birth control has its own side effects.
 And everyone is different, so your body may react differently than someone else to the same medicine.
 Talk to your health care provider before starting any form of birth control.
 Here are some more common symptoms you could experience: